teaholic/Refactoring-Tennis-Kata/python/README.md

 ### Step #2 - I used more of Extract class to reduce the number of lines in the score method (long method).

 I notice that the method score of the new three classes is executed if a condition is met.
 This is a good opportunity to refactor with a Chain of Responsibility pattern in the next iteration.

+### Step #3 - I started implementing Chain of Responsibility pattern

+I created an abstract class ScoringService with can_handle and score methods.
+I changed the specific implementations so that the method signature stays the same (Liskov principle).

+### Step #4 - I implemented Chain of Responsibility pattern

+In the TennisGame class, I added a service_list parameter with a list of ScoringServices, where the last service is a default service to use a fallback if all other services can't handle the player scores.
+I refactored the score method to iterate on each service in the list, first checking if that service can_handle the player scores, then returning a new score.
+Cleanups include removing unnecessary return statements and result string.

+I notice that the score type, a string, is central in the tennis game narrative, but still somehow hidden in the implementation (primitive obsession).